finnsterfran/BuddyClubhouse-MS4/README.md

 * I used Git for version control.
 * [Heroku](https://heroku.com/): My Postgres Database sits on Heroku and I use Heroku to deploy my website.
 * [AWS](https://aws.amazon.com/): My static and media files are hosted by Amazon's AWS S3.
+<p>&nbsp;</p>

 # TESTING
 [Testing documentation](TESTING.md)
+<p>&nbsp;</p>

 # BUGS AND PROBLEMS ENCOUNTERED
+### Problem: There was quite a bit of trouble with email sending via gmail.
+Even with the correct variables included in Heroku, the smtp authentication returned errors.
+    * Troubleshooting:
+        * on 11 December 2021, worked with Jo from tutor help to fix the problem.
+Made one-time pass again, re-entered all variable details.
+Doubled checked, tutor double checked.
+        * test registering an account on project website.
+Confirmation email failed to send.
+        * test make an order on project website.
+Order confirmation email not received.
+        * double checked signals.py. setting is okay.
+        * two hours later, received email for order confirmation but not for registration of account.
+        * registration still throws an smtp authentication error.
+        * re-entered all variables, made one-time pass.
+        * registration successful, confirmation email received.
+        * on 12 December 2021, tried to make a new user account on project website.
+Authentication error again.
+        * checked gmail, checked gmail activity log - ** account was disabled ** for some reason.
+        * made new one-time pass, made sure to confirm activity "this was me" in activity log.
+        * per advice by Ed from tutor help, I switched email verification to 'optional'.
+        * email sending fixed.

 # FEATURES